In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 The violence that swept Syria’s coast in early March took many forms and had multiple motives.
 It aggravated sectarian divides and inflamed dehumanizing narratives, claiming hundreds, possibly thousands, of lives in Syria’s bloodiest episode since the toppling of Bashar al-Assad, an Alawite, in December.

 Syria’s Sunni Islamist authorities have since sought to calm the situation and restore order, but regaining trust will not be easy.
-Many in the Alawite community equate the new government’s security forces with murderous jihadists.
+Many in the Alawite community equate the new government’s security forces with murderous jihadis.

 Complicated search for justice